andrew/ultimate-awesome/README.md

 - [awesome-architecture](https://github.com/ccamara/awesome-architecture) - A curated list of awesome Architecture software, libraries, resources and shiny things.
 - [awesome-ast](https://github.com/chadbrewbaker/awesome-ast) - Tools for AST hacking.
 - [awesome-clever-cloud](https://github.com/CleverCloud/awesome-clever-cloud) - Curated list of awesome Clever Cloud resources.
+- [awesome-video-object-detection](https://github.com/coderonion/awesome-video-object-detection) -  A collection of some awesome video object detection series projects. .
 - [awesome-programmer-source](https://github.com/coderzcr/awesome-programmer-source) - 👏❤专注分享高质量程序员相关资源，包括优质文章、教程、GitHub（Gitee）仓库、公众号等优质资源.
 - [fucking-awesome-actions](https://github.com/Correia-jpv/fucking-awesome-actions) - A curated list of awesome actions to use on GitHub.
 With repository stars⭐ and forks🍴.
 - [fucking-static-analysis](https://github.com/correia-jpv/fucking-static-analysis) - ⚙️ A curated list of static analysis (SAST) tools for all programming languages, config files, build tools, and more.
 With repository stars⭐ and forks🍴.
 - [awesome-covid19-resources](https://github.com/defeatcovid19/awesome-covid19-resources) - Collection of awesome links about initiatives fighting COVID19 outbreak.
 - [awesome-science](https://github.com/deverte/awesome-science) - A currated list of awesome scientific software, libraries and services.
 - [awesome-devschile](https://github.com/devschile/awesome-devschile) - A curated list of awesome resources posted in devschile.cl.
+- [awesome-freelance-developer-resources](https://github.com/digital-marketing-engineer/awesome-freelance-developer-resources) - This repository is a curated list of resources for freelance developers.
+If you want to become freelance web developer, freelance app developer,  be sure to check our guide.
 - [awesome-swedish-nlp](https://github.com/dkalpakchi/awesome-swedish-nlp) - A curated list of resources for natural language processing (NLP) in Swedish.
 - [awesome-drone-hacking](https://github.com/dronesploit/awesome-drone-hacking) - A curated list of awesome resources related to drone hacking.
 - [awesome-nativescript](https://github.com/dyazincahya/awesome-nativescript) - A curated list of awesome plugins, and resources for NativeScript 8 or Newer.